-- Getting behind on bills - missing payments on any kind of bill while your loan is being processed can look like an indication of how you might treat your loan payments.
-Don’t get behind.
+- Getting behind on bills - missing payments on any kind of bill while your loan is in process can serve as an indication of how you might treat your loan payments.
+Don't get behind.

-- Spending a bunch of money on existing credit cards - any debt you rack up before your loan is finalized gets added to the debt portion of your debt-to-income ratio...which means if you’re on the border, you could lose the loan over a few hundred dollars.
+- Spending a bunch of money on existing credit cards - any debt you rack up before you finalize your loan is added to the debt portion of your debt-to-income ratio...which means if you're on the border, you could lose the loan over a few hundred dollars.

-When you rent a house, a lot of the ownership costs are being paid for behind the scenes.
+When you rent a house, many of the ownership costs are paid for behind the scenes.
 Common expenses that catch first new homeowners buy surprise are:

 - Property Taxes